 Generation Unemployed and She-Cession vs. Guaranteed Jobs and No College Debt

-Janet Martin is one of the first women in the U.S. to head a male-dominated, construction industry trade group.
+IEC Florida is projecting a 20% increase in enrollments in 2021-22.
+Will sustain that growth pace will into the decade.

+Raeshawn Crosson, distinguished for her role as the chief operating officer of IEC, is a prominent thought leader, an accomplished change management agent, an innovator, and an entrepreneur.

-The Independent Electrical Contractors’ Class of 2021 Enters Job Market with Job Security, ZERO Debt
+The Independent Electrical Contractors’ Class of 2021 Enter Job Market with Job Security & NO DEBT

-Martin is one of the first women in the U.S. to head a male-dominated industry trade association.

-May is National Electrical Safety Month and no one knows the importance of safety better than the IEC apprentice graduating class of 2021.
-Across the U.S. hundreds of IEC apprentices will graduate in May through early July.
-All graduates have a job, zero post-secondary education debt, and rigorous training in safety on-the-job.

-The job market is starting to roar back, but for anxious college seniors it’s a different reality altogether.
+The job market is starting to roar back, but for anxious college seniors, it’s a different reality altogether.
 It is well known that many are struggling to find jobs and are carrying mountains of college debt.
-“The electrical contracting industry, deemed essential throughout the pandemic, represents a stable, sustainable opportunity for all job seekers,” says Martin.
-“In fact, our industry sector has a critical shortage of workers, meaning that many jobs are available and pushing wages higher in the skilled trades and making these jobs even more attractive.”
+“The electrical contracting industry, deemed essential throughout the pandemic, represents a stable, sustainable opportunity for all job seekers,” says Crosson.
+“In fact, our industry sector has a critical shortage of workers, pushing wages higher in the skilled trades and making these jobs even more attractive.”

-The problem for college students is that youth unemployment remains stubbornly high.
-Though much better than the 27.4% rate in April last year, the unemployment rate for those ages 16-24 ticked higher, to 11.1% in March.
-That was significantly above the overall unemployment rate of 6%. *
+Natasha Sherwood, president of the Florida Apprenticeship Association, says, “Apprenticeship programs in Florida are now becoming not just an alternative to college but an equal option.
+Floridians are seeing the opportunity to earn while they learn without incurring crippling debt all while creating an essential career that will serve them for years to come.”
+She continues, “We have all become aware of what is truly essential and what is not.
+We have apprentices coming to our programs from all walks of life – some with college degrees, some from established careers, some from military, and some straight out of high school turning down college for a career in industries that promise not only steady work but fulfilling work that is well respected, well-compensated and much needed.”

+Across the U.S, 27% of skilled workers with licenses or certificates earn more than those with bachelor’s degrees.
+Electricians are at the top in terms of earning power. * Yet high school graduates have been so effectively encouraged to get a bachelor’s degree that these high-paid jobs requiring shorter and less expensive training are going unfilled.
+This affects those students and impacts the economy across the U.S.

-Smart Buildings and homes, drones, artificial intelligence, 5G, 3D Building Information Modeling, image recognitions, prefabrication and advanced levels of workplace safety technology are rapidly evolving.
-“This new, evolving technology is the sexy part of the business and one that IEC trains its students to understand and use,” she emphasizes.
+Smart Buildings and homes, drones, artificial intelligence, 5G, 3D Building Information Modeling, image recognitions, prefabrication, and advanced levels of workplace safety technology are rapidly evolving.
+“This new, evolving technology is the sexy part of the business and one that IEC trains its students to understand and use,” she adds.

 Conventional wisdom says we cannot function in a world without electricity.
-“This translates into career security and living wages well into the future,” says Martin.
+“This translates into career security and living wages well into the future,” Crosson emphasizes.
 “There is no question that electricians power this new world.
 We power people’s lives.
 We power our quality of life.
-And electricians power the forces and infrastructure of strength, vitality, safety, and security for us all.
+And electricians power the forces and infrastructure of strength, vitality, safety, and security for us all.”

 About Independent Electrical Contractors